-We have implemented our techniques as an extension to the Broom analyzer by \citet{Broom} written in OCaml and call the resulting tool \newname.
-Broom implements a biabduction-based shape analysis with focus on low-level primitives and byte-precise memory management and comes with a proof of soundness for functions without branching \citep[Theorem 3]{Broom}.
-Moreover, Broom is based on a frame-preserving analysis context and satisfies the preconditions of \Cref{thm:worlds}, which makes the extension with shared learning and worlds that we have implemented sound for loop free functions.
-In addition, due to \Cref{thm:funs}, an extension with shape extrapolation is also generally sound.
-However, since Broom is still itself a prototype with a stronger focus on exact handling of complex memory manipulation than on scalability, neither Broom nor \newname\:are able to handle large-scale code bases yet.
-Our new techniques, especially shape extrapolation, can help with improving scalability, but \newname\:still shares most of its code with Broom and is thus not as mature as industrial-strength tools such as Infer.
+We have implemented our techniques as a proof-of-concept in the prototype analyzer Broom \citep{Broom} written in OCaml and call the resulting tool \newname.
+It is available as an artifact on Zenodo \citep{brush_artifact}.
+The original Broom implements a biabduction-based shape analysis with a focus on low-level primitives and byte-precise memory management and is sound for functions without branching \citep[see Theorem 3]{Broom}.
+However, since Broom is also still a prototype that focuses more on exact handling of complex memory manipulation than on scalability, neither Broom nor \newname\:are able to handle large-scale code bases yet.
+Our new techniques, especially shape extrapolation, improve scalability, but \newname\:still shares most of its code with Broom and is thus not as mature as industrial-strength tools such as Infer.